Communicating Employee Engagement Survey Results

 Follow up and repeat

-Employee engagement surveys provide a great many insights into employee experience.
+Employee engagement surveys provide a lot of great insights into employee experience.
 How you communicate with your people afterwards is key to ensuring you continue to receive valuable feedback moving forward.
 Think of engagement as a constant loop where ongoing, open, honest communication is what keeps the loop in motion and ensures your participation rates in future surveys remains high.

 Check out our Employer Branding Guide for info on how to activate your achievements both internally and externally 👇